kernel-community/convo-app/README.md

 ## Setup Instructions

 ### Beta mode
-any user with email from `@kernel.community` or with `+convobeta` in their email will have beta mode enabled.
+any user with email from `@kernel.community` will have beta mode enabled.
 Look for `in beta` in top left of the app.